lalalilo/argocd-diff-action/README.md

 Build the script and commit to your branch:
 `yarn run build && yarn run pack`
 Commit the build output, and make a PR.

+## Issues

+This works for ArgoCD version up to 2.6.x , with ArgoCD version 2.7 this will no longer work as by default the `argocd app diff` will be done server side (for now it is not the default, it is only done if you pass the flag `--server-side-generate`).
+The server side diffing does not work for now, there is an ongoing issue to fix it : https://github.com/argoproj/argo-cd/issues/8145